ssrikantan/ssrikantan.github.io/_posts/2020-02-28-az-ad-jwt-token-custom-attribs.md

 </ul>

 ## Get the Service Principal Object ID:
-The Object ID of the Service principal generated above, for the 'careerapp' is required.
+The Object ID of the Service principal generated above, for the 'careerapp', is required.

 *Note that this is different from the Object ID of the Application registered above*

 The following Azure AD Powershell command returns the ObjectID of the Service Principal.